your business in our interactive demo!

 Financial forecasting is an invaluable tool for your startup — if it’s done correctly.
 Unfortunately, misleading data and over-reliance on forecasts are common in new businesses.
 Here are a few tips to create accurate, productive financial forecasts that will guide your decision-making.

-1. Gather Accurate Data
+1. Gather accurate data

 Accurate forecasts start with accurate data.
 Your financial statements, balance sheets, income statements, and payroll history are all vital components of a successful business forecast.
 If you don’t use accounting software to keep track of your financial data, make sure you’re storing it in a secure, accessible location like a cloud-based file so you can incorporate it into forecasts throughout the year.

-2. Use Forecasting Tools
+2. Use forecasting tools

 Financial forecasting software removes the risk of human error in your forecasts.
 AI forecasting tools create faster, more accurate forecasts than traditional methods.
 They can pull data from multiple sources simultaneously and create intuitive models for you.